-Project Drawdown defines our Landfill Methane Capture solution as the process of capturing methane generated from municipal solid waste in landfills and burning the captured biogas to generate electricity.
+Project Drawdown defines landfill methane capture as the process of capturing methane generated from anaerobic digestion of municipal solid waste in landfills and incinerating the captured biogas to generate electricity.
 This solution replaces conventional electricity-generating technologies such as coal, oil, and natural gas power plants.

-Landfill methane capture is most effective in closed and engineered landfills, achieving 85 percent efficiency or more; it is least effective in open dumps, where the collection efficiency is approximately 10 percent and capture is typically not seen as economically favorable.
-As a waste treatment solution, landfill methane capture is seen as a last resort and is preferred only to landfilling without methane capture.
+Landfill methane capture is most effective in closed and engineered landfills, achieving 85 percent efficiency or more; it is least effective in open dumps, where the collection efficiency is approximately 10 percent and capture is typically not seen as an economically favorable decision.
+As a waste treatment solution, from a climate perspective, landfill methane capture is generally seen as preferable only to landfilling without methane capture.
 However, where landfills exist it is an important solution for mitigating greenhouse gases.

 This analysis models the impacts of the adoption of landfill methane capture for electricity generation and gas flaring.
-Landfill methane capture is a mature technology that has been used widely for decades.
+Landfill methane capture is a mature technology which has been used widely for decades.

 Total Addressable Market

-The sources we used do not distinguish between landfill methane capture and biogas technologies for electricity generation; instead, their results combine biomass and waste for electricity generation.
-Therefore, a few assumptions were made to determine future adoption, we assumed that biogas represents around 20 percent of total electricity generation from bioenergy worldwide, and biogas from landfills covered within this solution represents 30 percent of total biogas.
+The sources used do not clearly depict landfill methane capture and biogas technologies for electricity generation adoption pathways; instead, their results combine biomass and waste for electricity generation.
+Therefore, a few assumptions were made to determine future adoption: Biogas represents around 20 percent of total electricity generation from bioenergy worldwide, and biogas from landfills covered within this solution represents 30 percent of total biogas.
 The remaining 70 percent is covered by methane capture from agriculture, manure, and wastewater.

-We estimated landfill methane capture emission rates using the first-order decay method recommended by the Intergovernmental Panel on Climate Change (IPCC), in order to estimate both total emissions reductions for landfill gas-to-electricity generation and an increase in landfill gas flaring for the reference scenario.
+Landfill methane capture emission rates are estimated using the first-order decay method recommended by the Intergovernmental Panel on Climate Change (IPCC), in order to estimate both total emissions reductions for landfill gas-to-electricity generation and an increase in landfill gas flaring.

-The financial inputs used assume installation costs of US$1,921 per kilowatt.
+The financial inputs used in the RRS model assume installation costs of US$1,921 per kilowatt.
 Inputs were determined from the variable meta-analysis done, and account for the extra costs of flaring systems.
-Due to the maturity of landfill methane capture technology, we applied a learning rate of 2 percent.
-We used an average capacity factor of 80 percent was used for the solution, compared to 55 percent for conventional technologies, and an average fixed operation and maintenance cost of US$237.2 per kilowatt was used in the calculations, compared with US$34.7 per kilowatt for conventional technologies.
+Due to the maturity of landfill methane capture technology, a learning rate of 2 percent was applied.
+An average capacity factor of 80 percent was used for the solution, compared to 55 percent for conventional technologies.
+An average fixed operation and maintenance cost of US$237.2 per kilowatt was used in the calculations, compared with US$34.7 per kilowatt for the conventional technologies.

-In integrating Landfill Methane Capture with other solutions, we adjusted the total addressable market for electricity generation technologies to account for reduced demand due to the growth of energy-efficiency solutions (e.g., LED Lighting and High-Efficiency Heat Pumps) as well as increased electrification from other solutions such as Electric Cars and High-Speed Rail.
-We calculated grid emissions factors based on the annual mix of different electricity-generating technologies over time.
+Through the process of integrating landfill methane capture with other solutions, the total addressable market for electricity generation technologies was adjusted to account for reduced demand resulting from the growth of more energy-efficient technologies, as well as increased electrification from other solutions like electric cars and high-speed rail.
+Grid emissions factors were calculated based on the annual mix of different electricity-generating technologies over time.
 Emissions factors for each technology were determined through a meta-analysis of multiple sources, accounting for direct and indirect emissions.

-Due to integration and reduced waste feedstock availability, Scenario 2 depicts negative impacts on greenhouse gas emission reductions over 2020 to 2050 of –1.6 gigatons of carbon dioxide-equivalent when compared with a Reference scenario, since the adoption and consequent share of the total addressable market decrease through the period of analysis.
-The lifetime cost is US$20.17 billion.
+Due to integration and waste feedstock availability, Scenario 2 depicts negative impacts on greenhouse gas emission reductions over 2020 to 2050 of –1.6 gigatons of carbon dioxide-equivalent when compared with a Reference scenario, since the adoption and consequent share of the solution on the total addressable market decrease significantly through the period of analysis.

-Landfill methane capture is a net benefit for the climate, but depending on the region and technologies being used, it might entail increased costs due to the need to install gas-to-electricity technologies in landfills.
+The landfill methane capture solution is a net benefit for the climate, but depending on the region and technologies being used, it might entail increased costs due to the up-front costs required for landfill gas-to-electricity technologies.

 While it is clearly a second-best waste management strategy, as long as landfills are being created it is still a viable and important solution for climate mitigation.
-Aside from the climate benefits and long-term cost savings, landfills that capture methane are safer and less of a public health hazard than those that do not.
+Aside from the significant climate benefits and long-term cost savings shown by this study, landfills that capture methane are safer and less of a public health hazard than those that do not.
 Therefore, as landfills move globally from open dumps or basic landfills to engineered sanitary landfills, the percentage of landfills that use landfill methane capture can and should be expected to increase.